radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ![image description](images/view-version-history.png)

-The *Version History* dialog will display a chronological list of all previous updates including the version number, the date the update was applied, and the user who applied the update.
+The *Version History* dialog displays a chronological list of all previous updates including the version number, the date the update was applied, and the user who applied the update.

 ![image description](images/version-history.png)